 To fully bleach the wood, the bleaching solution must be able to reach the wood's cells.
-If the wood floor is painted, sealed, waxed, or coated with any type of protective layer, this layer must first be removed.
-Sand down any part of the wood floor covered in a protective layer to bare wood.
+If the wood floor is painted, sealed, waxed, or coated with any type of protective layer, this layer must be removed.
+Sand down any part of the wood floor covered in a protective layer until you reach bare wood.
 After sanding, thoroughly clean all dust from the flooring.

 Locate a Hidden Area for Testing

 Ideally, you should test the bleaching mixture in a small hidden area of the flooring before you bleach the rest of the floor.
 Suggestions for areas of wood floor that are commonly covered up yet accessible include those areas under a floor-level heating register, in a closet, under wall-to-wall carpeting that is attached by tack strips (not by glue), under a floor transition strip, under any floating floor that covers the wood flooring, or under a baseboard

 Create the Bleaching Mixture

 Mix 12 ounces of oxalic acid powder to 1 gallon of hot water in a clean plastic bucket.
 Mix thoroughly until all of the grains are mixed in.
 Since oxalic acid reacts when exposed to metal, be sure to use a plastic bucket only and do not mix with any metal implements.
 Mix with a wood stick or by hand (while wearing waterproof gloves).